 Table 4.8 and Figure 4.3 compare the estimated change in traffic congestion on the arterial street and highway system over the years 1972, 1991, 2001, 2005, and 2011.
 The miles of arterials experiencing traffic congestion declined from 217 miles in 1963 to 160 miles in 1972, even though traffic grew during that period by over 50 percent.
 The decline in traffic congestion may be attributed to the completion of the freeway system during that period.
 Between 1972 and 1991, the miles of arterials experiencing traffic congestion is estimated to have increased from 160 miles to 273 miles, as traffic grew during that period by nearly 65 percent, as regional employment and households increased by about 30 percent, and vehicle occupancy and carpooling significantly declined.
-The decline in vehicle occupancy from an average of 1.39 persons per vehicle to 1.22 persons per vehicle alone is estimated to have resulted in nearly a 15 percent increase in vehicle traffic.
-As well, limited transportation system improvement and expansion was completed between 1972 and 1991 in Southeastern Wisconsin.
+The decline in vehicle occupancy from an average of 1.39 people per vehicle to 1.22 people per vehicle is estimated to have resulted in nearly a 15 percent increase in vehicle traffic.
+As well, only limited transportation system improvement and expansion was completed between 1972 and 1991 in Southeastern Wisconsin.
 The miles of arterials carrying traffic volumes exceeding their design capacity and experiencing traffic congestion is estimated to have increased modestly from 273 miles in 1991 to 290 miles in 2001, and to 310 miles in 2005.
 From 2005 to 2011, the miles decreased from 310 miles to 274 miles.
 From 1991 to 2001, traffic is estimated to have increased by about 21 percent, and from 2001 to 2011 by about 3 percent.
-The modest increase in traffic congestion from 1991 to 2011 may be attributed to the implementation of an extensive number of significant surface arterial street and highway widening and
+The modest increase in traffic congestion from 1991 to 2011 may be attributed to the implementation of an extensive number of significant surface arterial street and highway widening and new construction projects between 1991 and 2011.
+The estimated modest